Everything You Need to Know About KYC Norms in Two-Wheeler Insurance

 Self Declaration Mandatory (in case of different current address than the one mentioned in the Aadhaar card)

-Note: Those individuals who are not able to complete Aadhaar-based authentication due to some illness, injury, or any other medical emergency, need to submit officially valid documents during the commencement of an account-based relationship.
+Note: Individuals who are unable to complete Aadhaar-based authentication due to illness, injury, or medical emergency must submit officially valid documents during the commencement of an account-based relationship.

 Verification Document Required